kirkzhangtech/kirkzhangtech.github.io/source/_posts/MIT6.824/lab2b/lab2_raft_struct_guide.md

 A Raft instance has to deal with the arrival of external events (Start() calls, AppendEntries and RequestVote RPCs, and RPC replies), and it has to execute periodic tasks (elections and heart-beats).
-There are many ways to structure your Raft code to manage these activities; this document outlines a few ideas.
+There are many ways to structure(v.) your Raft code to manage these activities; this document outlines(v.) a few ideas.
 <!-- more -->

 <!-- toc -->